justin20100/portfolio_v2/content/collections/projects/portfolio-v1.md

 author: 212f0a27-b3a8-4c64-b19b-6a3a65323a01
 project_content: 'The portfolio is a project that was done during my school years.
 Its role is to gather all my projects and be able to share and show them easily.
 The portfolio is a project that was done during my school years.
 Its role is to gather all my projects and be able to share and show them easily.'
 updated_by: 212f0a27-b3a8-4c64-b19b-6a3a65323a01
-updated_at: 1684747738
+updated_at: 1684762264
-project_small_content: 'Small This is the first portfolio i made before this one.
-I create it using wordpress.'
+project_small_content: 'The first portfolio design i made before this one.
+It was a custom wordpress project theme.'
-project_image_1: projects/metropad1.jpg
-project_image_2: projects/testprojet.jpg
-project_image_3: projects/testprojet.jpg
-project_image_4: projects/testprojet.jpg
 tags:
   - html
   - css